akshaymkp/akshaymkp/README.md

 # 👋 Hi, I’m Akshay Goyal

-## Data science entusiast, an avid book reader and foodie!
+## Data science enthusiast, an avid book reader and foodie!

 - 🔭 I am pursuing Master's in Business Analytics from UC Davis!
 - 🌱 I’m currently learning a lot of things. 😂